 Introduces students to the concept of leadership, explores leadership theory, and provides opportunities to develop leadership skills, relates leadership to ethics and values, and assist students in applying good leadership practice into their current and future roles and responsibilities.
-Cross listed with SAL 521.
-Students who have taken SAL 523 may not take this course for credit.
+Cross listed with MBA523 and SMGT523.
+Students who have taken MBA523 or SMGT523 may not take this course for credit.
 (Prerequisite: Graduate student status or permission of the Department).
 Offered once per academic year.